Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations

-For heterogeneous vesicles with different concentrations of the high-curvature phase, we compare insertion and transport in the channel with the behaviors of homogeneous vesicles.
-We study the distance $z(t)$ traveled by a vesicle over time duration $t$ and report results in terms of the lag distance $\Delta{z}_{lag} = z(t;n_{hc}) - z_0(t)$ between the position $z(t;n_{hc})$ of the heterogeneous vesicle with concentration $n_{hc}$ and the position $z_0(t)$ of a homogeneous vesicle.
-Our trials are averaged over $10$ random initial orientations of each vesicle.
-We report the results of these studies in Fig.~\ref{fig:passage_delay}.
+{We compare for homogeneous and heterogeneous vesicles how the different concentrations of the high-curvature phase impact the distance $z(t)$ the vesicles are transported within the channel over time duration $t$.
+The distance of the homogeneous vesicle is denoted by $z_0(t)$.
+We report the lag-distance $\Delta{z}_{lag} = z(t;n_{hc}) - z_0(t)$ between the position $z(t;n_{hc})$ of the heterogeneous vesicle and the homogeneous case.
+The trials are averaged over $10$ random initial orientations for each vesicle.
+We report our results in Figure~\ref{fig:passage_delay}.}

-When the heterogeneous vesicles insert within the channel, a number of effects contribute to the mechanical responses and transport times.
-The heterogeneous vesicles are of non-spherical shape, giving some dependence on the initial orientation when encountering the channel entrance.
-The vesicles enter the channel through a combination of rearrangement of the phase domains, further deformation-driven phase coarsening, and overall changes in the shape.
-By the time $t = 3900\tau$, all of the vesicles were fully inserted within the channel.
-We find for the vesicle transport a larger average lag and larger lag variance as the level of vesicle heterogeneity increases, see Fig.~\ref{fig:passage_delay}.